What is a Keylogger: A Brief on a Dangerous and Malicious Tool

 For the second method, the hacker researches on his intended victim beforehand in order to find a weakness in her or his online habits.
 Let's say a hacker finds out the victim habitually visits porn sites, the hacker might craft an email with a fake coupon for a membership into an exclusive erotic website.
 Since this method targets a particular fondness of the victim, there's a large chance of success that the he or she will download the fake attachment, unknowingly installing the keylogger.

-Now that you are better informed on what is a keylogger, you are definitely able to defend yourself online against these threats.
-Aside from the methods above, you can use self-awareness and gut instinct as tools against a keylogger.
+Take caution when opening attachments: Keyloggers can be present in files received through email, chats, P2P networks, text messages or even social networks.
 If someone sends you an email out of the cold or the contents of the email are asking for your personal information, chances are there's a keylogger in there somewhere.